Monrovia

-Monrovia (/mənˈroʊviə/) is the capital city of the West African country of Liberia.
-Founded in 1822, it is located on Cape Mesurado on the Atlantic coast and as of the 2008 census had 1,010,970 residents, home to 29% of Liberia’s total population.
-As the nation's primate city, Monrovia is the country's economic, financial and cultural center; its economy is primarily centered on its harbor and its role as the seat of Liberian government.
+Monrovia (/mənˈroʊviə/) is the administrative capital and largest city of Liberia.
+Founded in 1822, it is located on Cape Mesurado on the Atlantic coast and as of the 2022 census had 1,761,032 residents, home to 33.5% of Liberia’s total population.
+Its largely urbanized metro area, including Montserrado and Margibi counties, was home to 2,225,911 inhabitants as of the 2022 census.

+As the nation's primary city, Monrovia is the country's economic, financial and cultural center.
+Its economy is primarily centered on its harbor and its role as the seat of Liberian government.
+Monrovia's economy is largely based on its position as chief Atlantic port of Liberia, with the Freeport of Monrovia based in the city being the largest and main port in Liberia.

+Monrovia was traditionally the land of the Vai People, a West African ethnic group.
+It was founded in April 1822 by members of the American Colonization Society (ACS), an organization which aimed for the return of free people of color in the United States to Africa.

 Etymology

-Monrovia is named in honor of U.S. President James Monroe, a prominent supporter of the colonization of Liberia and the American Colonization Society.
-Along with Washington, D.C., it is one of two world capitals to be named after a U.S. President.
+Monrovia is named in honor of U.S. President James Monroe, a prominent supporter of the colonization of Liberia and the ACS.
+Along with Washington, D.C., it is one of two world capitals to be named after an American president.
+The original name of Monrovia was Christopolis until 1824, only two years after the city's founding.
+The "-via" suffix comes from either the West African Edoidi-Beninese deity Ovia who presided over peace and prosperity, or the mythological figure Ovia of the Uhen tribe, famed for her great beauty, unwavering principles, and marrying the King of the Oyo Empire.